dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

 ![](LinearRegression_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-From this plot, we can already tell there seems to be a linear relationship between the two variables: the higher the speed the higher the distance.
-This gives us the reassurance that a linear regression model is really appropriate in this situation.
-Now to build a linear regression model in R we can use the special function lm().
+From this plot, we can already tell there seems to be a linear relationship between the two variables: the higher the speed, the higher the distance.
+This gives us the reassurance that a linear regression model is appropriate in this situation.
+To build a linear regression model in R we can use the special function lm().

 ``` r
 cars_lm <- lm(dist ~ speed, data = cars)